sidoh/esp8266_milight_hub/PROTOCOL.md

 # Protocol

-Here are some sloppy notes on the 2.4GHz protocol.
+Here are some sloppy notes on the 2.4GHz protocols.
 Borrows from [Henryk's work](https://hackaday.io/project/5888-reverse-engineering-the-milight-on-air-protocol).

 ## Structure